Euro bulls battle to take option barriers at $1.3500

 Aside from the Fed, investors are looking out for the first estimate of U.S. fourth-quarter GDP due later on Wednesday, a couple of days before the January jobs report.

-Median forecasts are for annualised growth of just 1.1 percent, down from 3.1 percent in the third quarter.
-Such a lacklustre result would likely support the doves at the Fed, particularly as tax hikes enacted this month could hamper growth for the first quarter as well.
+Median forecasts are for annualized growth of just 1.1 percent, down from 3.1 percent in the third quarter.
+Such a lackluster result would likely support the doves at the Fed, particularly as tax hikes enacted this month could hamper growth for the first quarter as well.

 The impact was clear in the Conference Board measure of consumer confidence out on Tuesday which showed an unexpected slide to 58.6 for January, its lowest in over a year.